Subject Access Requests

 - Who is likely to be the author of the information you need?

-- What types of communication are used in your organisation e.g. email, Slack, IM, text message, chat rooms etc.?
+- What types of communication are used in your organisation e.g. email, Slack, instant messaging services, text messages, chat rooms etc.?

 - What time periods are likely to include relevant information?